 Not an Exhaustive List

-Today’s blog is obviously not an exhaustive list of fears or how to deal with them.
+Today’s blog post doesn’t offer an exhaustive list of fears or how to deal with them.
 But it’s a start on how to handle the crippling kind–the irrational fears that push faith out and usher defeat in.
 For more helps on fear, read this blog about how to trade your fears.

 My Personal Prayer for You